reverb6821/storelytic/README.md

 # What is Storelytic?
-**Storelytic is a PWA builded on a top of Express.JS as server and React.js as front end to manage warehouse and inventory.**
+**Storelytic is a PWA builded on a top of Express.JS as server and Angular as front end to manage warehouse and inventory.**

 ## Functionality:
 - CRUD operation on Product
 - CRUD operation on Warehouse
 - Manage expedition
-- 3 level of users (admin, mod and user)

 ### Project Structure
 ## Main